UpStride/ops-scripts/README.md

 # Ops Scripts
 [![Build Status](https://img.shields.io/github/actions/workflow/status/docker/buildx/build.yml?branch=master&label=build&logo=github&style=flat-square)](https://github.com/MarcelNasser/ops-script/actions?query=workflow%3Abuild)

 The philosophy of the repo is to provide handy scripts no more complex than a `curl` command.
-Please keep in mind, that these scripts here are executed on random machines with unsure environment.
+Please keep in mind, that scripts here are executed on random machines with unsure environments.
 The scripts must require minimum stuff to compile and run.

 ## Practical example of the philosophy
 Let's take the example of a Python script.<br><br>
 Whenever you write a python script, we strongly recommend built-in libraries to external libraries.
 This avoids the introduction of an additional layer of complexity to the script compilation.
-If you write your python script with only built-in libraries, the only requirement is that the python's version corresponds to the version you implemented and tested your script into.<br><br>
+If you write your python script with only built-in libraries, the only requirement is that the python's version corresponds to the version you implemented and tested your script.<br><br>
 At the script's entrypoint, you must check if the python version is present on the machine.
-So your script has good chances to run smoothly on the random machine.
+Therefore, your script has good chances to run smoothly on the given machine.
 If your script is not too complex even a compatible major version will do...

 ## Scripts structure
 All scripts have the same structure: